prodzpod/FathomlessVoidling/README.md

 # Fathomless Voidling

-A Work In Progress of a Voidling rework mod, releasing it early with the intent on getting feedback/bugs before a 1.0 release.
-Report bugs in the github's issues tab and reach out on Discord (in either the Official RoR2 Discord / the Modding Discord) with any feedback.
-Currently only Phase 1 is reworked but the stats of the other phases have been reduced to Mithrix's level so you can continue the whole "fight".
+A Work In Progress of a Voidling rework mod.
 Stats are currently Mithrix level so Voidling is an actual alt final boss and not a DPS check, will have stat configs on full release.
 There's a Deep Void portal on soup island (moon cauldrons) that will take you directly to Voidling if you don't want to fight Mithrix or spend coins.

 Phase info:

-- Phase 1 Buffed Reaver (Death Bubbles).
-- Phase 2 Buffed Devastator (Mines?), Upgraded/Deadlier abilities.
-- Phase 3 Buffed Jailer (Oughehe), Upgraded/Deadlier abilities.

-Ability info (P1):
+Phase 1:

 - Primary: Disillusion
-  - Fires waves of void missiles and summons slow tracking death bombs that explode with bomblets
+  - Fires waves of void missiles and summons large portal bombs that nullify on hit
-- Secondary: Crush
+- Secondary: Singularity
-  - Launches a barrage of void meteors
+  - Creates a black hole in the center of the arena
 - Utility: Transpose
   - Slips deeper into the void, reappears near the target
-- Special: Desolate
+- Special: Rend
-  - Launches an inaccurate barrage of lasers that rend whatever they touch
+  - Launches an inaccurate barrage of lasers

-Ability info (P2):
+Phase 2:

 - Primary: Disill??usion
   - Fires waves of void missiles and summons faster tracking death bombs
-- Secondary: C?rush
+- Secondary: Crush
-  - Creates a black hole in the center of the arena
+  - Pulls meteors from the surrounding area and launches them at the player
 - Utility: Transp?ose
   - Slips deeper into the void, damaging, reappears near the target
-- Special: Des?olate?
+- Special: Desolate
-  - Random beams sprout from the ground
+  - Void beams sprout from the ground

-Ability info (P3):
+Phase 3:

 - Primary: ?Disill??usio?n
-  - Fires waves of void missiles and summons faster tracking death bombs that move
+  - Fires waves of void missiles and summons tracking death bombs (void jailer death bomb)
-- Secondary: C?rush?
+- Secondary: Crush
-  - Launches a barrage of void meteors
+  - Pulls meteors from the surrounding area and launches them at the player
 - Utility: Tr?ansp??ose
   - Slips deeper into the void, death, reappears near the target
-- Special: D?es?olate?
+- Special: Planetary Devastation/Reap
-  - Creates a black hole in the center of the arena?
-Planetary Devastation
+  - Creates a Planet in the center of the arena that launches deadly lassers

 ## Plans